abfeb8/FileOrganizer/README.md

 # FileOrganizer
-It will organize different file types in a directory into there sub directories
+Thise script will organise all the different file types of *Target* direcory into sub folders.

+### Steps
+* Run the script
+* Enter the directory you want to organise
+* Voila You Are Done!!